Policies

 3:10 pm - Elementary dismissal - Please pick up your child promptly at 3:10 pm.
 (Project Term dismissal time is 2:40 pm.)

-Excused absences for illness - On the third consecutive day of absence, a note from the doctor with the dates of treatment may be requested by the main office or administration.
+Excused illness - On the third consecutive day of absence, a note from the doctor with the dates of treatment will be requested by the main office or administration.
 Teachers will allow students returning to school from an extended illness to make up missed work.

 HERE ARE THE GUIDELINES ON EXCUSED, EXEMPT AND UNEXCUSED ABSENCES